 There is much confusion over what “free jazz” means and what Ornette Coleman’s album of the same name really means.
 There is a Paul Bley interview (The Wire, Sept.
 2007) that I cite as much as possible that explains much about Ornette Coleman’s role in this debate.
 But let’s step back a bit further.
 If “free jazz” means totally spontaneous improvising, then it long predates Ornette or the 20th Century.
 Cavemen banging on logs with sticks were playing free jazz by that definition.
 Obviously, this is not what people really mean, or, if they do, their point is trivial.
 Rather, as Bley explains, Ornette’s approach was to tear down barriers and instead construct his own musical system instead.
 Basically, this is the sort of political project that goes back quite a ways, exemplified by Age of Enlightenment thinkers like Jean-Jacques Rousseau (whose social contract theory posited that groups invested authority in themselves).
 There were also certainly other people working in this direction just within the realm of jazz music in the 1950s and even late 1940s (Cecil Taylor, Lennie Tristano, Stan Kenton), though Ornette did more than most to convey a sense of an identifiable and lasting new system of performance, rather than merely tearing down the old systems for a kind of one-off experiment.
-The importance of “free jazz” as a “genre” is that it is positioned within a very particular time, place and social structure, and gains meaning primarily in relation to those contextual reference points.
+The importance of “free jazz” as a “genre” is that it is positioned within a very particular time, place and social structure, and gains meaning primarily in relation to those contextual reference points, including the history of atonal music in the Euro-classical tradition.
 This was near the end of the Jim Crow era, thinking well beyond its limits to questions of the ways people would relate to each other beyond such systems of institutionalized discrimination.

 G.D.H.
 Cole wrote and introduction to The Social Contract and Discourses of Rousseau.
 In that introduction (pp. xxvii-xxxvi), he wrote about different types of social contract theories of politics, and contrasted the views of Thomas Hobbes with those of Rousseau.